 - M.Sc. or PhD in Molecular and Cell Biology or related area

 - Hands-on experience with undifferentiated human PSC culture, maintenance and characterization

 - Experience with in vitro differentiation of human PSC, e.g., neurons, cardiomyocytes, monocytes

 - Robust experimental design and data analysis capabilities

-- Cellular biology techniques including immunostaining, image analysis, flow cytometry
+- Experience with molecular and cell biology techniques, including DNA/RNA isolation, RT-PCR, qPCR, immunostaining, image analysis, and flow cytometry

 - Lunch covered daily